 Financial Due Diligence and Financing Transactions

-Mr. Stanton performed acquisition due diligence engagements for potential acquirers of several manufacturers, health care providers, health insurance companies, a temporary staffing company, and a home security business that involved assessing financial risks, preparing financial projections, and evaluating operating synergies and transaction structures.
-He also participated in financing transactions, including stock and bond registrations, tax-exempt bond issuances, private placements, and bank financings.
+Steve has assisted buyers and sellers in M&A transactions including acquisition due diligence engagements for potential acquirers of several manufacturers, health care providers, health insurance companies, a temporary staffing company, and a home security business that involved assessing financial risks, preparing financial projections, and evaluating operating synergies and transaction structures.
+In addition, he has advised on sale transactions.
+Steve has also assisted clients with financing transactions, including stock and bond registrations, tax-exempt bond issuances, private placements, and bank financings.